 Sure, you can find an assortment of frozen ice pops in the grocery store.
 So you may wonder why you should go through the effort of making your own.
 While there are many varieties available, the possible flavor combinations are endless.
 So you can get creative and come up with your own combinations.
 Plus, you have control over the ingredients and can avoid preservatives, possible allergens, and even extra sugar, if you prefer.

-What Do You Need to Make Popsicle Recipes?
+What Do You Need to Make Popsicles?

+Blender.
 Many recipes start with some sort of puree, usually with fruit.
 So you’ll likely need a blender.
-While I love using my Blendtec, a basic blender is sufficient.
-You need something to freeze the popsicles in.
-While I like using popsicle molds, you can use plastic cups in a pinch.
-Either way, if your mold doesn’t have handles, make sure you have sturdy popsicle sticks that are food-safe.
+While I love using my Blendtec, any basic blender is sufficient.

 30+ Easy Popsicle Recipes